samirillion/ifm-forum/README.md

 Soon to be implemented:
  - the actual sorting algorithm for the posts
- - a sorting algorithm for the comment-threads
+ - a sorting algorithm for the comment-threads (and properly rendering the comment threads)
  - tracking member-karma
+ - redirect to login if user tries to upvote or add a commment

 General needs:
  - Sensible abstraction.
 I've tried to create an MVC architecture, but different bits of functionality are implemented in different ways.
 I used the factory pattern for creating different types of "sorters" but right now, it's just complicating implementation.